2004 Indonesian legislative election: Electoral campaign

 During the first phases of registration, 150 parties were registered with the Ministry of Justice and Human Rights.
 However, this number was reduced to 50 and then 24 after scrutiny from the newly created General Election Commission.
-This reduction from the 48 parties that stood in the 1999 legislative election was attributed mainly to a new election law that allowed only parties that had won 2% of seats in the DPR, or 3% of seats in provincial and regental legislatures in half of the provinces to stand in the 2004 election.
+This reduction from the 48 parties that stood in the 1999 legislative election was attributed mainly to a new election law that allowed only parties that had won 2% of seats in the DPR, or 3% of seats in provincial and municipal legislatures in half of the provinces to stand in the 2004 election.
 Only six parties met this requirement, and the remaining parties were required to merge or reorganise into a new party.

 The campaign period for parties and candidates began on 11 March and continued until 1 April.
 It was split into two phases by Nyepi, the Balinese day of silence.
 Parties delivered their national agendas indoors between 11 and 25 March.
 Although this was meant to encourage dialogue between parties and their constituents, these events were poorly attended.
 The International Foundation for Electoral Systems conducted a tracking survey that showed not all voters knew how to vote for candidates of the new DPD, or were even aware it existed.

 Up to 475,000 candidates were nominated by the political parties in the national, provincial, and regental levels.
 More than 1,200 candidates stood for 128 seats in the DPD, and 7,756 candidates stood for 550 seats in the DPR.
 Candidates were elected in an open list system.